muratk3n/thirdwave/en/tweets/2019/week16.md

 ---

 If funny money through speculative credit is given to speculators and they made bunch of money which gov taxed and spent, when after a crisis that money disappears (it was bubble money) and tax revenue decreases the cuts made to services is not austerity.

 ---

 Teachers are a weird problem for the industrial left.
 They keep looking at them as "wage earners" which they are not.
 We expect quality from these ppl not pressing a knob over and over.

 ---

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Bill Gates not really understanding conditional probabilities is my 🙃 of the week. <a href="https://t.co/dO1GKm0KDa">https://t.co/dO1GKm0KDa</a></p>&mdash; Erich Owens (@erich_owens) <a href="https://twitter.com/erich_owens/status/1118598678086701056?ref_src=twsrc%5Etfw">April 17, 2019</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

----

 I don't like what Israel is doing in Palestine, but for US, Israel is the natural ally.

 ---